 - At the end of training, most trainees are provided with a piece of paper, printed or embossed in varying patterns and ink colors, “certifying” that a person did whatever had to be done to get the piece of paper.

-- None of the various things have been shown to be effective in the types of studies that are typically done to show that something is effective (i.e., scientific studies).
+- None of the various things have been shown to be effective on horses in the types of studies that are typically done to show that something is effective on horses (i.e., scientific studies).

 If you want a really thorough, detailed analysis of what’s going on in veterinary chiropractic training, you can CLICK HERE.
 But, in general, I don’t bother with treatments that haven’t been shown to be effective, no matter what the “training,” which is why I don’t recommend bothering with it in the first place.

-3. There’s no way to tell what anyone is doing
+3. There’s generally no way to tell what anyone is doing

 If I say that I’m treating a horse’s hock, it’s likely that we both know what I’m referring to.
 Everyone has agreed that 1) Horses have a hock, 2) It’s on the back leg, and 3) It has a certain appearance, both inside (X-rays and such) and out.
 If you want me to show you a picture of a hock – inside or out – I can do that.
 But that’s not the case when it comes to the myriad and fanciful things that get diagnosed and treated under the guise of “equine chiropractic.”